garciaden/Geo-Mockup/README.md

 - **Add templates:** Place in `app/templates/` for site-wide templates or the template folder inside of each blueprint subdiretory.
 - **Add static files:** Place in `app/static/`.
 - **Environment config:** Add a `.env` file for secrets and settings.

-## License

-**This project is an unlicensed mockup created solely for demonstration and prototyping purposes.**

-- No license is granted for production, commercial, or academic use.
-- The authors are not responsible for any use, modification, or distribution of this code.

----

-*Created for Concord University Lab Software UI prototyping.*